How to Petition for Superior Court Review: Administrative Decision Relating to Public Benefits

 Generally, you can only raise issues and arguments in your petition that you raised at the hearing.
 There are a few exceptions to this rule, including:

-new facts that you could not have discovered before, if you are challenging a DSHS rule (WAC), or
+New facts you could not have discovered before, if you are challenging a DSHS or HCA rule (WAC).

 For more information about raising new issues, see RCW 34.05.554.